maimake/MProgressAlertView/README.md

 Screenshots
 --------------------
-![alt text] (http://dl.dropboxusercontent.com/s/0yr5jt63zj1iodc/MProgressAlertView1.png "Progress with two button")
+![Progress with no button] (http://dl.dropboxusercontent.com/s/0yr5jt63zj1iodc/MProgressAlertView1.png "Progress with no button")
-![alt text] (http://dl.dropboxusercontent.com/s/0mlz65f7vwaxzeh/MProgressAlertView2.png "Progress with two button")
+![Progress with no button] (http://dl.dropboxusercontent.com/s/0mlz65f7vwaxzeh/MProgressAlertView2.png "Progress with no button")

 License
 ---------------------
 The MIT License (MIT)

-Copyright (c) 2013 MaiMake gentlezhou
+Copyright (c) 2013 MaiMake

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal